KAVIRAJec/Voice-Assistant-for-Linux-/README.md

-# Voice Assistant: Your Personal Assistant with AI
+# Voice Assistant for Linux: Your Personal Assistant with AI

 ## Overview